PAGE UNDER CONSTRUCTION

 Mennonite Church Canada called together Climate Action/Creation Care and Indigenous Relations Working Groups from across the country to meet in Pinawa, Manitoba, October 4-6, 2024.
 Twenty five people, including 7 from Alberta, answered the call.
 One of the first assignments, Saturday morning, was to answer the questions "How did your group start?
 How long has it been around?
 Who initiated it?"
 Mennonite Church Alberta can thank Bill Christieson for answering the "how long" question by writing down October 5, 2024 as the MCA IR Working Group start date.

-At this point, this working group consists of Bill plus Ruth Bergen Braun, MCA Communications, and Suzanne Gross, MCA Bridge Building Facilitator.
-The group has yet to work through the Working Group Mandate -- Resourcing Congregations worksheet but there already is excitement around working together with our Creation Care Working Group to plan an event.
+At this point, this working group consists of Bill plus Ruth Bergen Braun, MCA Communications, and Suzanne Gross, MCA Bridge Building Facilitator, and Coreen Froese.
+The group has yet to complete the Working Group Mandate -- Resourcing Congregations worksheet but there already is excitement around working together with our Creation Care Working Group to plan an event.

 Watch for this graphic in the MCA Communiqué